-The Academic Support Office in the Academic Registry manages intermission cases for undergraduate and postgraduate taught students and can offer advice about intermission: email aso@norwichuni.ac.uk for more information.
-Make sure that you also talk to your Course Leader (or equivalent), your Year Tutor or the Integrated Foundation Year (Year 0) Pathways Leader as appropriate if you're thinking about taking intermission.
+The Academic Support Office in the Academic Registry processes intermissions for undergraduate and postgraduate taught students and can offer further advice about intermission: email aso@norwichuni.ac.uk for more information.
+Make sure that you also talk to your Course Leader (or equivalent), your Year Tutor or the Year 0 Pathways Leader as appropriate if you're thinking about taking intermission.